 Three types of academic appointments are available to graduate students in the Department.

 Graduate Student Instructor (GSI).
-GSI openings for the Fall semester are announced around March 15th, and for the Spring semester around October 15th.
+GSI openings for the Fall semester are announced in April, and for the Spring semester in October.
 The application deadline is usually two weeks later.
-Fall appointment offers are generally made in April, and the Spring semester offers in November.
-The hiring process is initiated with the department’s HR partner in Campus Shared Services immediately after students accept their offers.
-The standard hiring deadline is the day before the start of the semester.
+Fall appointment offers are generally made in May, and the Spring semester offers in November.
+The hiring process is initiated with the department’s HR partner in UC Path immediately after students accept their offers.
+The standard hiring deadline is on or before the start of your appointment.
+For Fall appointments this will be on or before August 1st, and for Spring appointments, on or before January 1st.

-A student with post-baccalaureate teaching experience from another department or university may request early advancement when the student has the equivalent to four semesters of GSI experience.
-Graduate Division will review the request and decide if early advancement is appropriate.
+A student with post-baccalaureate teaching experience from another department or university may request early step advancement.
+Contact the Graduate Student Services Advisor for instructions.

-Other circumstances that require requests for exception to be approved by Graduate Division include the following: 1) holding concurrent appointments totaling more than 75%; 2) serving as a GSI for a 200- or 300-level course; or 3) serving as a GSI for more than eight and under 13 semesters (Office of the President policy prohibits a graduate student from being a GSI for more than 12 semesters).
+Circumstances that require requests for exception to be approved by a Dean of the Graduate Division include the following: 1) holding concurrent appointments totaling more than 75% in any semester; 2) serving as a GSI for a 200- or 300-level course; 3) serving as a GSI for more than ten semesters.
+(Office of the President policy prohibits a graduate student from being a GSI for more than 14 semesters).

 Reader.
 A graduate student may be a reader for an undergraduate Psychology course or, in some instances a graduate Psychology course.
 The general responsibilities of a reader are to read and grade assignments, examinations, and papers.
 Logistics are determined with the instructor of the course.
 Reader positions are advertised by the Graduate Student Services Advisor when available.
 Readers are hired on an hourly basis for a specific number of hours.